BaranMary/Nao/Nao's functions.md

 # *Tips for an influential Human-Robot Interaction*

 **Aging** adults want the **robot** to be **companionable** and to get along with them as well as their friends and family.
 They want the robot to go beyond just performing tasks but also to provide them with a _feeling of being cared_ for as well as something that they feel _comfortable_ having others interact with.

 "Much like people like to know what other people are going to do next, similar predictability and transparency will influence HRI."
 (Rogers & Mitzner, 2017)

+"The robot has to provide appropriate information and feedback to the human depending on their role" (Rogers & Mitzner, 2017).

  ## User interface
  **Ensure that user interface is usable by older adults:**